-The table that follows provides summary information regarding other accounts for which the portfolio manager was primarily responsible for the day to day management as of December 31, 2023.
+The table below provides summary information regarding other accounts for which the portfolio manager was primarily responsible for the day to day management during the fiscal year ended December 31, 2023.

-Name of Portfolio Manager Type of Accounts Total Number of Accounts Managed Total Assets Number of Accounts Managed with Advisory Fee Based on Performance Ad l Assets with visory Fee Based erformance Caesar M.P.
-Bryan Registered Investment Companies: 5 \$ 1.0 billion 0 \$ 0 Other Pooled Investment Vehicles: 0 \$ 0 0 \$ 0 Other Accounts: 20 \$ 161.9 million 0 \$ 0 Christopher Mancini Registered Investment Companies: 0 \$ 0 0 \$ 0 Other Pooled Investment Vehicles: 0 \$ 0 0 \$ 0 Other accounts: 4 \$ 2.4 million 0 \$ 0 28
+Total Number Number of Accounts Managed with Advisory Fee Based on Total Assets with Advisory Fee Based on Name of Portfolio Manager Type of Accounts Managed Total Assets Performance Performance Caesar M.P.
+Bryan Registered Investment Companies: 5 \$ 1.3 billion 0 \$ 0 Other Pooled Investment Vehicles: 0 \$ 0 0 \$ 0 Other Accounts: 20 \$ 161.9 million 0 \$ 0